haacked/haacked.com/_posts/archived/2005/2005-11-18-adios-suckers-were-packed-and-ready-to-go.aspx.markdown

 *P.S.
 While I’m gone, be sure to read some of my latest posts and let me know what you think.*

-**

 - [A Closer Look At The Dispose Pattern](/archive/2005//11/18/ACloserLookAtDisposePattern.aspx)
 - [Defining a Contract Is Hard](/archive/2005/11/17/DefiningAContractIsHard.aspx)
 - [DevSource Article on Exceptions](/archive/2005/11/17/DevSourceArticleOnExceptions.aspx)

-If you start to miss me, just click on [February 2004](/archive/2004/02.aspx) to the right and start from the beginning as if I never left. ;)
+If you start to miss me, just click on [the archives](/archives/) and read from the beginning as if I never left. ;)